jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 # AdapTable State Guide

-Managing User State is one of the most valued set of functionality that AdapTable provides.
+Managing User State is one of the most valued pieces of functionality that AdapTable provides.

 > This ReadMe provides an **overview** of the core concepts, and objects, involved in Adaptable State management.
 For more detailed information follow the links to the Developer Documentation.